linux-apfs/linux-apfs-rw/README.rst

 Linux.

 It's supposed to work with a range of kernel versions starting at 4.9 or before, but only a few of those have actually been tested.
+Also, kernel versions below 4.12 will be slower for some operations.
 If you run into any problem, please send a report to <linux-apfs@googlegroups.com> or file a github issue at https://github.com/eafer/linux-apfs-rw/issues.

 To help test write support, a set of userland tools is also under development.